iltommi/qdb-documentation/source/reference/qdb_grafana.rst

 Introduction
 ============

 Official QuasarDB Grafana plugin.
-It extends QuasarDB's support to allow integration with the _Grafana: https://grafana.com analytics and monitoring platform.
+It extends QuasarDB's support to allow integration with the `Grafana <https://grafana.com>`_ analytics and monitoring platform.
 You may read and download the connector's code from GitHub at  `<https://github.com/bureau14/qdb-grafana-plugin>`_

 Prerequisites